Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 YEARLY DEFICITS AND THE NATIONAL DEBT

 Total interest on our national debt was about $450 billion in fiscal 2022.
-In fiscal 2024, total interest expense will more than double to about $960 billion (preliminary CBO estimate).
-This is greater than military spending.
+In fiscal 2024, total interest expense was more than double to about $960 billion (preliminary CBO estimate).
 Around 2034, total interest expense could be around $1.7 trillion, about equal to Medicare expenditures.
 The government has benefitted from the very low interest rates engineered by the Fed over the last twenty years.
 But interest rates began to rise as the Fed quickly raised the Fed funds rate to bring down aggregate demand and the inflation rate in 2022.
 Of course this had no effect on government spending.
 Every one percent increase in the interest rate on the national debt will add at least $300 billion a year to expenditures and the deficit.
 Another way to look at it is that the interest expense in this fiscal year (2024) was more than half of the deficit.
-Interest expense is about equal to the cost of national defense.
 At current interest rates, total interest expense could be about 60% of the yearly deficit in a few years (as the past lower-cost debt is rolled over) and possibly a higher percent further out.
 The government is borrowing more money each year to pay interest on past borrowing.

 What is the point of this discussion?
 Fiscal policy - the size and changes in the size of yearly deficits and government debt - has nothing to do with political philosophy or promoting economic growth and stability.
 It has to do with lowering tax rates and no one paying the full cost of received benefits and services.